IBM/vpc-vmware-cloud-foundation/README.md

 On-premises connectivity over public internet can be arranged by using IBM Cloud VPC VPN services (site-to-site and client-to-site), or alternatively NSX-T built-in capabilities.
 For private networking, you can use IBM Cloud interconnectivity services to connect your VMware workloads with IBM Cloud classic infrastructure, other VPCs, and on-premises networks.

+For more information on Bare Metal Servers on VPC and VMware solution on VPC architecture, see [About Bare Metal Servers for VPC](https://cloud.ibm.com/docs/vpc?topic=vpc-about-bare-metal-servers&interface=ui) and [VMware roll-our-own architecture in VPC](https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-vpc-ryo-overview) in IBM Cloud Docs.

 ## Key responsibilities

 With the roll-your-own VMware Solutions in IBM Cloud VPC, you are responsible for ordering the VPC, prefixes, and subnets for it.
 Also, ordering the IBM Cloud bare metal server and setting up the vSphere clusters, including installing and configuring VMware vCenter Server®, vSAN, NSX-T, attaching file storage.

 The IBM Cloud bare metal server for IBM Cloud VPC has the VMware ESXi™ 7.x hypervisor preinstalled.
 IBM can manage the licensing, or you can bring your own license to the solution.

 For day two of operation, it is your responsibility to monitor and manage the vCenter and NSX-T, including backups, patching, configuration, and monitoring of the VMware software and the underlying vSphere hypervisor.

 ## Key benefits